On this page

 The skills you need

 Being a sheriff’s officer is all about working closely with people to achieve the required outcome in difficult circumstances.
 To be successful in the job, you will need to have a genuine interest in people from all walks of life.
-You will naturally treat others with empathy and respect and be skilled at gaining others’ cooperation.

 Watch a simulation of a sheriff’s officer conducting a general warrant execution above.
 You will see how the officer uses his communication skills to eventually gain the debtor’s cooperation.